-You don't need to tell your insurance company about the notation, as they already have access to extensive details about the flood risk status of your property.
-However, if you are concerned, contact your insurer directly to find out how they classify flooding (and stormwater), and how this relates to your insurance provisions and premiums.
+You don't need to tell your insurance company about the notation, as it already has access to extensive details about the flood risk status of your property.
+However, if you are concerned, contact your insurer directly to find out how it classifies flooding (and stormwater), and how this relates to your insurance provisions and premiums.